Lae-Alfheim/open.sh/README.md

 Todo
 ====

-- Options, commited outt, in newsboat config
+- Options, commited out, in newsboat config
     * Option to change proxy port and ip
     * Option to stop proxychains
     * Option to change default browser